Nathan-Somto/Nextflix-clone/README.md

 # Netflix Clone

-I have been Learning React for a while,  I stumbled upon the latest release of Next js 13 and the app directory.
-I wanted to have a crack at it.I thought to myself what project will fit learning next js 13, then cloning netflix came to mind.
-This project made me to understand the basics of next js . some of the features of next js i put into use were Server-Side rendering for the Browse Page , Static site Generation for the Home page and incremental Static regeneration for the Genres Page to name a few.
+I have been learning React for a while.
+Recently, I stumbled upon the latest release of Next.js 13 and the app directory.
+I wanted to have a crack at it.
+I thought to myself, "what project will fit learning Next.js 13?"
+Then, cloning Netflix came to mind.
+This project helped me to understand the basics of Next.js.
+Some of the features of Next.js I put into use were server-side rendering for the Browse Page, static site generation for the Home page, and incremental static regeneration for the Genres Page, to name a few.

 ## Tech Stack